yabata/prodyn/doc/examples.rst

     import matplotlib.pyplot as plt
     import pyrenn as prn

-Three packages are included.
+Three packages are included:

-* `numpy`_ is the fundamental package for scientific computing with Python.
+* `numpy`(https://docs.scipy.org/doc/numpy-dev/user/index.html) is the fundamental package for scientific computing with Python;

 building.model.py
 """""""""""""""""